 What is I-STOP?

 New York’s Internet System for Over-Prescribing Act (I-STOP) aims to reduce the number of deaths caused by opioid addiction and the over-prescription of painkillers by implementing improved electronic monitoring methods.
-It was passed in 2012 as part of New York’s continuing effort to lead the way in programs to track, monitor and protect against prescription drug abuse.
+The Prescription Monitoring Program Registry provides practitioners and pharmacists with direct, secure access to view their patients’ recent controlled substance prescription history to help them better evaluate a patient’s treatment as it pertains to controlled substance prescribing and dispensing.

 Why do we need I-STOP?